open-telemetry/oteps/text/0148-sampling-probability.md

 ## Examples

-In all of these examples, the use of probability sampling leads to an attribute named like `sampling.sampler_name.adjusted_count`.
-Consumers of spans, metrics, and logs annotated with adjusted counts are able to calculate accurate statistics about the population of events, at a basic level, without knowing details about the sampling configuration.
+These examples use the proposed attribute `sampling.adjusted_count` to convey sampling probability.
+Consumers of spans, metrics, and logs annotated with adjusted counts are able to calculate accurate statistics about the whole population of events, at a basic level, without knowing details about the sampling configuration.

 ### Span sampling